sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 Hypothesis tests for regression models
 --------------------------------------

-So far we’ve talked about what a regression model is, how the coefficients of a regression model are estimated, and how we quantify the performance of the model (the last of these, incidentally, is basically our measure of effect size).
+So far we have talked about what a regression model is, how the coefficients of a regression model are estimated, and how we quantify the performance of the model (the last of these, incidentally, is basically our measure of effect size).
 The next thing we need to talk